Our office helps university departments and business units develop and evaluate international partnerships.

 Criteria to Consider Before Initiating a New Partnership

-• Does the partnership have the potential to advance Lehigh’s research endeavors?
+• Can the partnership enhance Lehigh’s research efforts?

-• What is the institution’s strategic plan?
-How does it fit with Lehigh’s?
+• Does the institution’s strategic plan align with Lehigh’s?

 Existing successful programs

-• Does Lehigh already have programs and initiatives in place that would benefit from the partnership?
+• Does Lehigh have existing programs that would benefit from the partnership?

-• Is there an existing faculty connection with the proposed partner?
+• Is there an established faculty connection with the proposed partner?

-• What are initial projects that require an MOU/agreement and will launch the partnership?
+• What initial projects will launch the partnership and require an MOU/agreement?

 Partnership sustainability

-• Is there significant student/staff/faculty interest in engagement with this institution?
+• Is there a significant student/staff/faculty interest in engagement with this institution?

 • Is this partnership viable in light of the current political climate/world events?